dlukes/corpy/README.rst

 functionality which is often needed in practice for teaching and/or day to day work at the `Czech National Corpus <https://korpus.cz>`__, without aspiring to be a fully featured or consistent NLP framework.

-The short URL to the docs is: https://corpy.rtfd.io/

 Here's an idea of what you can do with CorPy: